zhupan/sndnvaps.github.com/README.md

-# jlwestsr.github.com
+## jlwestsr.github.com

-This is a start README for repository.
-More to come soon.
+This site has gone through a complete redesign of using the jekyll-bootstrap github.com project.